 Figure 4-7: Only integrated water resources and land management that is participatory and considers the effects of climate change will optimize the supply of resources by prioritizing demand.
+Illustration prepared by the author.

 Seven adaptation measures have been identified that engineers and engineering can provide to enable an increase in the amount of resources and improve their quality from the supply side.
 From the demand side, five adaptation measures focused on lower water consumption are proposed.